akuckartz/data/README.md

 ### data

-This folder contains data, raw and converted.
-See README files inside the sectsion for additional info.
+This folder contains linked data, raw and converted.
+See README files inside the section for additional info.

 #### budget - Public budget/finance data